ANXIETY AND SUBSTANCE ABUSE

 Anxiety disorders are also associated with eating disorders, mood disorders such as depression, substance use disorders, and post-traumatic stress disorder (PTSD).

-During detox, symptoms of anxiety are carefully monitored and managed with medications by our compassionate, expert team at Bluff Plantation.
+During detox, symptoms of anxiety are carefully monitored and managed with medications by our compassionate, expert team at Bluff.
 We help people get through those first few days when alcohol and drugs are leaving their body, keeping them comfortable and making sure they feel safe and supported.

 While in rehab for alcohol and drugs, anxiety disorder treatment continues with the use of medications and psychotherapy.
 Cognitive behavioral therapy (CBT) has been proven effective in relieving symptoms of anxiety disorder.
 CBT helps people change their thinking patterns and reactions to situations that trigger anxiety.